Unirep/docs/protocol/contract/attestations.md

 An attester can submit the attestation with a **proof index**.
 A valid proof is either an [epoch key proof](../../circuits/epoch-key-proof.md), a [user sign up proof](../../circuits/user-sign-up-proof.md) or a [reputation proof](../../circuits/reputation-proof.md) with epoch key being one of the public signals.
 An attester can also submit attestations through a relayer or not.

-It it is from a [reputation proof](../../circuits/reputation-proof.md) we should include a **`fromProofIndex`** to make sure the attestation is from a valid reputation proof, or the attestation will fail.
+It is from a [reputation proof](../../circuits/reputation-proof.md) we should include a **`fromProofIndex`** to make sure the attestation is from a valid reputation proof, or the attestation will fail.

 ```solidity
 function submitAttestation(